Junction of the Kansas Pacific Railroad and the Junction City & Fort Kearney Railways near Junction City, Kansas.

 In 1884, the Junction City and Fort Kearney Railroad was extended again, this time between Lawrenceburg, on the line east of Concordia, and northwards to Belleville.
 This was known as the Belleville Branch under the Union Pacific.

-The Clay Center-Concordia segment was formally abandoned in 1933 by the Union Pacific Railroad when they decided to utilize trackage rights across the Leavenworth, Kansas & Western Railroad to Miltonvale and then over the Atchison, Topeka & Santa Fe Railroad north to Concordia.
-This abandonment filing also included the branch line to Belleville in 1934.
+The Clay Center-Concordia segment was formally abandoned in 1933 by the Union Pacific Railroad, which decided to use trackage rights across the Leavenworth, Kansas & Western Railroad to Miltonvale, then over the Atchison, Topeka & Santa Fe Railroad north to Concordia.
+This abandonment filing also included the branch line to Belleville, which was abandoned in 1934.
 The remainder of the line between Junction City and Clay Center was abandoned by the Union Pacific Railroad in 1964 when the Republican River was dammed over the right-of-way just north of Junction City to create Milford Lake.

 Also See: